Our Services

 Ashwagandha can be a powerful tool for stress relief and better sleep, but some people wake up feeling groggy—an "ashwagandha hangover."
 By adjusting dose and timing, choosing the right formulation, cycling use, improving sleep hygiene, and working closely with your doctor, you can minimize morning grogginess and continue to enjoy the benefits.

 Always keep your healthcare provider in the loop when adding or adjusting supplements.
-If you have persistent concerns, a free Medically Approved LLM Symptom Checker Chat Bot can help you understand your symptoms better before scheduling an appointment, and as always, speak to a doctor about anything that could be life threatening or serious.
+If you have persistent concerns, take a free online symptom assessment to better understand what you're experiencing before scheduling an appointment, and as always, speak to a doctor about anything that could be life threatening or serious.

 (References)